phil-lavin/raspi-bakelite/eeprom/Readme.md

 * A0, A1, A2: These are the pins to set the I2C address of the EEPROM.
 They make up a 3 bit address, giving 8 possible addresses.
 Tying all 3 pins to GND makes the address 0x50, which is what the Pi Hat specification requires
 * WP: This is the Write Protect pin.
 It should be tied to 3.3V if you want to prevent writing to the EEPROM.
 For the purpose of testing/programming the EEPROM, tie this to GND or leave it floating

-Here is the Eagle schematic for this part of the Hat:
+Here is the Eagle schematic for this part of the Hat.
+VCCIO is the 3.3V line from the Pi.

 ![EEPROM Schematic](https://github.com/phil-lavin/raspi-bakelite/blob/master/eeprom/schematic.png?raw=true)